Uglemat/Malang/README.md

     or just
     <filter>

-Where `<expr>` should evaluate to a list or a string, and every element/character will be pattern-matched agains `<pattern>`.
+Where `<expr>` should evaluate to a list, tuple or string, and every element/character will be pattern-matched agains `<pattern>`.

 The list comprehension works the way they do in other languages, and it's a little tedious to explain how